fantauzzi/CarND-Advanced-Lane-Lines/README.md

 Method `ImageProcessing.position_windows()` identifies areas in the thresholded image that are likely to contain pixels from the lane lines.
 Then method `ImageProcessing.fit()` interpolates those pixels with two parabolas, one per lane line.

 In the image below the undistorted image is overlaid with the output of thresholding, and of the two above methods.
 This kind of image has been invaluable for parameters tuning and debugging.
-The two purple lines are the parabolas interpolating the lane lines, as seen in the bird-eye perspective.
+Parabolas interpolating the lane lines, as seen in the bird-eye perspective, are in fuchsia.
 Rectangles delimit areas of the image (sliding windows) believed to contain pixels belonging to lane lines.
 The number next to each sliding window is an estimate of its goodness, the higher the number, the more lane line points are probably in it.
-Sliding windows with a goodness under a certain threshold are ignored in further processing, and drawn in red in the image below.
+Sliding windows with a goodness under a certain threshold are ignored for further processing, and drawn in red in the image below.

 ![alt text][image5]